Lita (wrestler): Personal life

-Dumas had breast augmentation surgery in late 1999.
 Dumas is a known animal lover and vegan.
 In 2003, she founded the animal charity Amy Dumas Operation Rescue and Education (A.D.O.R.E.).

 Dumas's hair is naturally brown, although she has dyed it red throughout her WWF/E career.
 She has a wide variety of tattoos: a three-eyed green gargoyle on her upper right bicep, the word "Punk" on the inside of her lower lip, and the word "rebel" (бунтарь) written in Russian Cyrillic letters on her lower back neck, all of which she got in the 1990s.
 In 2007, she acquired a sleeve on her left arm, featuring Mexican skulls, one of which has the band 7 Seconds' logo on its forehead.
 She previously had two piercings in her tongue and another two in her nose.

 In 1999, Dumas began dating Matt Hardy.
 They first met in January 1999 at a NWA Mid-Atlantic show, and began dating a few months later.
 In February 2005, it was revealed that Dumas had been romantically involved with fellow wrestler Adam Copeland for several months while still in a relationship with Hardy, who had been at home recovering from a knee injury.
 Following a public revelation of the affair, Matt Hardy was released by WWE.
 Hardy was rehired several months later and the real-life situation was translated into a storyline.

 Dumas dated fellow band member Shane Morton from 2006 to 2008.
 Dumas also dated CM Punk from 2009 to 2010, and then again from late 2012 to September 2013.

 After retiring from wrestling in 2009, Dumas bought a house in Nicaragua and splits her time between her home in Atlanta and her house in Nicaragua, where she enjoys surfing.

 Dumas was arrested on December 9, 2011, in Columbia County, Georgia, for speeding and driving with a suspended license.
 After one night in jail, Dumas was released on a bail bond posted at $2,200.